nino1337/cockpit-nextjs-boilerplate/README.md

 - in cockpit under http://localhost:8080/restadmin/index a MASTER API Key is created, that must match the COCKPIT_API_KEY in our .env.local file
   ![Cockpit CMS Master API Key](/docs/assets/cockpit-master-api-key.png)
   ![env VARIABLES](/docs/assets/env-vars.png)

-#### Adding new Pages

-- singletons are represented as pages, thus our first step is to add a singleton in cockpit
-- open **[page].js** in our next-app folder, and add the name of the singleton we just created to the **getStaticPaths Function** as a new page

-> Make sure, that the singleton name and the page name are equal.
-Furthermore, the page name also represents the url-slug, hence where the page can be reached at.